dugagjin/particles.NET/README.md

 ## Options

-You can change de global parameters to customize it.
+You can change the global parameters to customize it.

 ```
 private const int Threshold = 200;